-One summer a few years ago I found myself on a Colorado bluff with an elevation of about 11,000 feet.
-As blue skies turned to gold, my companions and I built a fire, cooked ramen noodles, and pulled the cork from a bottle of red wine.
-We passed the bottle around as the Earth turned its back on the Sun, pulling us into shadows.
+One summer a I found myself on a Colorado bluff with an elevation of about 11,000 feet.
+As blue skies turned to gold, my friends and I built a fire, boiled ramen noodles, and pulled the cork from a bottle of wine.
+We passed the bottle as the Earth turned its back on the Sun, pulling us into shadows.

 It is a powerful tool to be able to zoom out so far that one’s entire life simply vanishes.
 If any one experience can be said to put life in perspective, it is most certainly gazing at the starscape above us.
 I have come to realize the unfortunate truth that many of us are not often afforded this lens.
 The advent of electricity brought light pollution and in the span of a few generations we have mortally wounded the night sky and with it our window to the universe.

 There was a time when every human was given a nightly reminder of their own smallness.
 For city dwellers, which now make up around 80% of the population for most developed countries¹ (and probably 99% of the world’s decision makers), it has become all too easy to forget that we are just the inhabitants of a living rock orbiting a star in a universe we barely understand.

 Additionally, it has been discovered that thinking about distant things makes humans more creative.
 It seems like a safe bet that gazing at the stars would fall into this category.
 As we pile into cities under blankets of light are we reducing some of our original, internal insight?

 I’ve become curious as to the psychological effect of our new bright nights.
 We have made some wonderful advancements as a species but I fear that conquering the night has left us with some unintended consequences.